Oneo64/Starlattice/Technology/PlasmaticWeaponry.md

 - **Relative Muzzle Velocity:** 500 m/s
 - **Effective Range:** ~600 meters

-A KAG MP-114, shortened to MP-114, is a plasmatic rifle manufactured in the Kagalarian Empire.
-This weapon is the standard-issue rifle in the Kagalarian army, valued for its effectiveness, reliability, and its balance in its production cost and end quality.
-For decades, their army has still not replaced this rifle, and will probably not be for another several years.
+A KAG MP-114, shortened to MP-114, is a plasmatic rifle manufactured by KAG Armoury and is the standard issue rifle of the Kagalarian army.
+It is valued for its effectiveness, reliability, and high quality-to-cost ratio.
+For decades, the army has still not replaced this rifle, and will probably not be for another several years.
 Its containment field generator holds the plasma bolts using 3 kilojoules of energy.

 #### KAG VAP-3 (KAG Vost Avtit Psakar Model 3)
 - **Type:** Automatic plasmatic machine gun